Aggressive Ground Bees

 Colony Structure

-Digger bees are solitary, and the female makes all the provisions for her nest.
+Digger bees are solitary ground bees, and the female makes all the provisions for her nest.
 Though they prefer to be alone, they will often build their nests close together.
 While it may look like a colony, each nest is managed by one single female.

 Behavior and Other Important Facts

-Digger bees are typically active during the spring and summer, their breeding and nesting season.
-They won’t sting you unless they feel threatened.
-Their focus is to forage for their nests and to defend their eggs.
+Digger bees are typically active during the spring and summer which is their breeding and nesting season.
+The small ground bees won’t sting you unless they feel threatened and their focus is to forage for their nests and to defend their eggs.

 Dealing with Aggressive Ground Bees

-If you encounter a ground nest, don’t try radical methods to remove it.
-Dumping hot water down the holes or using pesticides may or may not solve your problem.
-The real issue is that these wasps and bees can come after you in droves if your methods don’t work.
+If you encounter a ground bees’ nest, don’t try radical methods to remove it.
+Dumping hot water down the holes or using pesticides may or may not solve your problem and can be dangerous.
+The real issue is that these wasps and ground bees can come after you in droves if your methods don’t work.